JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 The player should also be able to see the AI's vision as well.
 Make this the same way as we did the darkness, but make it a slightly yellow cone so it's clear to the user what the line of sight for the AI is.

 ## Patrol Paths
-I want to implement patrol paths for more deterministic movement.
+I want to implement AI patrol paths for more deterministic movement.
 Therefore, I have specified another tile in my game, 34, that will be a fully connected path from their spawn point.

-Can you implement this?
-If they try to pursue the player, keep having them do so, but once they lose line of sight, have them return to this path.
+If the AI tries to pursue the player, keep having them do so, but once they their lose line of sight, have them return to this path after a few moments.

-Assume the AI will always spawn somewhere within the fully connected path (tile 34).
+Assume the AI's spawn tile (tile 33) will alwaysbe somewhere within the path.
 When the AI patrols, they should follow the fully connected path for their patrol.
-Can you make this change?

- It should just follow the actual path where all tiles are 34 for the patrol.
+In the case the path is a square or rectangle path (which it often will be) the AI should not have a draw path within the square, it's path should be the perimeter of the rectangle or square.